Iraq seeks one-year deferral on Gulf War reparations

-GENEVA Iraq has requested a one-year deferral of a $4.6 billion (2.42 billion pounds) reparations payment for destroying Kuwait's oil facilities during its 1990-91 occupation, a U.N. official said on Wednesday.
+GENEVA Iraq has requested a one-year deferral of a $4.6 billion reparations payment for destroying Kuwait's oil facilities during its 1990-91 occupation, a U.N. official said on Wednesday.

 The request comes as Iraq's economy is being battered by both low oil prices and war with Islamic State militants.